Kahumbi/quotes/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Copyright & Liscence Info
+Copyright and liscence information for this application have been registered under MIT LISCENCE.
+The author of this app is David Kahumbi.
+The live link to site is on GITHUB pages

 ## Build